NethServer/docs/administrator-manual/en/webtop5.rst

 .. note::

-  When using a valid SSL certificate - for example Let's Encrypt - it is raccomanded to configure the public URL using ``https``
+  When using a valid SSL certificate - for example Let's Encrypt - it is rrecommended to configure the public URL using ``https``

 User settings management
 ========================

 Most user settings can be directly managed by the user itself via the settings menu.
 Locked settings require administration privileges.

-The administrator can :index:`impersonate` users, to check the correctness and functionalities of the account, through a specific login:
+The administrator can :index:`impersonate` users, to check existing accounts using special login credentials:

 * **User name**: ``admin!<username>``
 * **Password**: ``<WebTop admin password>``